fjdu/fjdu.github.io/_posts/2015-09-17-problem-caused-by-sharethis.markdown

 function of the page misbehave: all the lines will be copied into a single line (if only copying part of the page), appended with a "See more at url" message, which is not needed (and very annoying in any imaginable context).

+*What I learn from this*
+- Side effect is bad bad bad...
+- Read the damn documentation.
+- The documentation should be as short as possible, but not shorter.